amurr4/Minimax/README.md

 ### Overview

 Welcome to my Data Science Portfolio!
-This repository showcases a collection of projects and analyses that highlight my skills in data science, machine learning, and data visualization.
-As a passionate data enthusiast, I enjoy exploring data to extract meaningful insights and build predictive models.
+This repository showcases my project, the Minimax algorithm with Alpha-Beta Pruning in Tic-Tac-Toe.

 ### Project: Minimax algorithm and Alpha-Beta Pruning in Tic-Tac-Toe